 Nine winners of the Nobel Prize in economics were supported by Earhart Fellowships in early phases of their careers.

 In 1949, Earhart moved boldly to refocus the work of his foundation—and ensure that it would continue long after him.
 He asked all of his children to step down from the board.
 He appointed a new and independent board to oversee Earhart Foundation, and then established a second board made up of family members who shared his vision.
 The purpose of the second board was to elect trustees to the operating board, and to see to it that the trustees of the operating board remained true to the founder’s vision.
 It is one of the first known instances in which a donor reconfigured his board to ensure future compliance with his intent.

-At the same time, Earhart Foundation instituted a new strategy to influence ideas and scholarship.
+At the same time, the Earhart Foundation instituted a new strategy to influence ideas and scholarship.
 It would restrict its activities to funding fellowships for individual scholars whose work advanced the principles of a free society.
 The foundation’s “talent scouts” were to identify promising students, writers, or researchers engaged in the task of showing economic freedom as the essential component of a free society.
 (In the 1970s, the foundation expanded the fellowship program to include scholars working in the humanities.)
-Since Earhart established the fellowship program, it has funded the work of more than 2,500 graduate students.
+Earhart fellowships eventually funded the work of more than 2,500 graduate students.

 A year later, Earhart also established the Relm Foundation, which funded institutions devoted to furthering economic freedom, like the London-based Institute for Economic Affairs, and the Mont Pelerin Society.
 It also supported individual scholars like Leo Strauss, Eric Voegelin, and Peter Bauer.
 Relm was given a limited life, however, of 20 years, and in 1977, the foundation was closed and all of its remaining assets went to Earhart Foundation.